GeoThai/data/data/v2/README.md

 ## 🙋‍♂️ Contact

-For any questions or feedback, please reach out to us at [pyyupsk@proton.me](mailto:pyyupsk@proton.me).
+For any questions or feedback, please reach out to us at [contact@fasu.dev](mailto:contact@fasu.dev).

 Thank you for using GeoThai Data Version 2! 🌟